bucko13/prism/README.md

 #### Session keys and LN Builder

 7. Generate a session key (using a crypto library for a 256 bit random number should work and is secure).
-8. Deploy an [LN Builder service](https://github.com/bucko13/ln-builder) to run as a backup payment gateway.
+8. Deploy a [boltwall service](https://github.com/tierion/now-boltwall) to run as a backup payment gateway.
 9. Take note of the session key, uri of the ln builder service, and caveat key you came up with for the ln builder.